FirebirdSQL/firebird-testcontainers-java/README.md

 Firebird-testcontainers-java is a module for [Testcontainers](https://www.testcontainers.org/) to provide lightweight, throwaway instances of Firebird for JUnit tests.

-The docker image used is [jacobalberty/firebird](https://hub.docker.com/r/jacobalberty/firebird/).
+The docker image used is [jacobalberty/firebird](https://hub.docker.com/r/jacobalberty/firebird/), and also supports [ghcr.io/fdcastel/firebird](https://github.com/fdcastel/firebird-docker).

-If you want to use 2.5, use the 2.5.x-sc (SuperClassic) variant of the image, or 2.5.9-ss as earlier versions of the 2.5.x-ss (SuperServer) variant seem to be broken.
+If you want to use Firebird 2.5, use the 2.5.x-sc (SuperClassic) variant of the image, or 2.5.9-ss as earlier versions of the 2.5.x-ss (SuperServer) variant seem to be broken.

 Prerequisites